 The result:

-So when you first set up your tank, this equation will allow you to purchase the correct amount of substrate.
+When setting up your tank, use this equation to ensure you buy the right amount of substrate.

 Aquarium substrate, picture 1